flushthemoney/Linux-CAA-Install-Guide-VITAP/README.md

 # Linux Sophos Client Installation Guide [VITAP]

-This is brief installation guide to anyone who's having difficulties setting up the Sophos Client Authentication Agent on Linux for the VIT-AP campus
+This is a brief installation guide to anyone who's having difficulties setting up the Sophos Client Authentication Agent on Linux for the VIT-AP campus

 **Note:** _Make sure you're logged in to the VIT-AP Hostel Network before beginning the installation_